 And they’re also revealing a younger demographic, so hopefully, that bodes well for the future of our little magazine.

-The TL;DR of all that is the best Issuu alternative we’ve tried is Yumpu.
+The TL;DR of all that is the best free Issuu alternative we’ve tried is Yumpu.

 Why don’t you try it yourself and see what you think?
 I’d love to hear your feedback.